kemalyen/react-redux-auth/readme.md

-# React Redux auth starter kit (boilerplate)
+# React Redux Auth starter kit (boilerplate)

-This minimalist react-redux starter kit (boilerplate) is developed for my project.
+This react-redux starter kit (boilerplate) is developed for my project.
 The starter code has been forked from another project.
 But unfortunetly I could not find the correct repo which inspired.
 For that reason, if someone can recognize the original code, I wish to give credits.

 However most of code has been redesigned.
 Again this is my simple and basec starter project.